dbt-labs/docs.getdbt.com/website/docs/guides/productionize-your-dbt-databricks-project.md

 ---
 title: Productionize your dbt Databricks project
 id: productionize-your-dbt-databricks-project
-description: "Learn how to deliver models to end users and use best practices to maintain production data"
+description: "Learn how to deliver models to end users and use best practices to maintain production data."
 displayText: Productionize your dbt Databricks project
 hoverSnippet: Learn how to Productionize your dbt Databricks project.
 # time_to_complete: '30 minutes' commenting out until we test